Ph.D. in Educational Leadership and Policy Studies

-The Ph.D. programs in Educational Leadership and Policy Studies (Cohort) at Purdue University develop leaders for the schools of Indiana and the nation.
-The graduate programs at West Lafayette offer preparation in educational leadership for PK-12 schools and school districts.
-The Cohort Doctoral Program in Educational Leadership concentrates on PK-12 superintendent preparation and features the use of hybrid distance learning technologies.
-Although it utilizes distance learning technology such as interactive video (WebEX) and on-line conferencing such as Blackboard to supplement class discussions, it is not an on-line degree program.
+The K-12 Cohort Ph.D. program in Educational Leadership and Policy Studies at Purdue University develops leaders for the schools of Indiana and the nation.
+The graduate program at West Lafayette offers preparation in educational leadership for K-12 schools and school districts.
+The Cohort Doctoral Program concentrates on K-12 superintendent preparation and features the use of hybrid distance learning technologies.
+Although it utilizes distance learning technology such as interactive video (WebEX) and on-line conferencing such as Brightspace to supplement class discussions, it is not an on-line degree program.

 Transcript Evaluation and Credential Review (TECR) Request Deadline: April 30th

 Hybrid students enjoy the same rigorous academic programs as on-campus students, but with a much more flexible class schedule.
 Assignments, discussions, and other coursework are posted each week in the virtual classroom.